JacobEHoffman/Appointment-Scheduler/README.md

 JavaFX: JavaFX-SDK-18.0.1
 MySQL Connector: mysql-connector-java-8.0.25

+# Run Directions
+-Create a mysql database using the dml and ddl files included

-Run Directions: Run the Main.java file, this will give you access to the scenes that are included
+-Run the Main.java file, this will give you access to the scenes that are included

-Additional Report: A table displaying customer divisions and the total amount of each division instance
+-Usernames and password credentials include: (test,test), (admin,admin)